 Catch a new release in an old-fashioned setting at London’s Mustang Drive-in, a family friendly (and dog friendly) local favourite.
-Another area gem is 1950s themed Prince Albert’s Diner, known for comfort eats like the Bonanza Burger or the Extra Loaded Grilled Cheese Sandwich.
-The outdoor theatre is a 20 minute drive from Prince Albert’s.
+Another area gem is 1950s retro sci-fi themed Neptune serving a stylish twist on traditional diner food.
+The outdoor theatre is a 20 minute drive from the diner.

 Fifties Diner + 5 Drive-in Theatre, Oakville